AdaCore/training_material/courses/fundamentals_of_ada/180a_multiple_inheritance.rst

 * Interfaces must be used for multiple inheritance

-   * Usually combined with `tagged` types, but not necessary
+   * Usually combined with :ada:`tagged` types, but not necessary
    * By using only interfaces, only accessors are allowed

 * Typically there are other ways to do the same thing